tobyweston/blog/source/_posts/2015-07-04-scala-implicit-functions.md

 ## Single Arguments Only Please

-Now there's one little bit I've brushed over here; how the `WebDriver` `driver` instance is available.
-The example above just assumes it's available but it'd be nicer to pass it into the function along with `locator`.
+Now there's one little bit I've brushed over here; namely how the `WebDriver` `driver` instance is made available.
+The example above assumes it's available but it'd be nicer to pass it into the function along with `locator`.
 However, there's a restriction of passing only a single argument into an implicit function.
-The answer is to use a second argument (using Scala's built in currying support).
+The answer is to use a second argument (using Scala's built in [currying support]({{ root_url}}/blog/2013/07/21/curried-functions/)).
 By combining implicit parameters the we saw in the [previous post]({{ root_url }}/blog/2015/07/03/scala-implicit-parameters/), we can maintain the elegant API.

 {% codeblock lang:scala %}
 implicit def waitForElement(locator: By)(implicit driver: WebDriver: WebElement = {